Juancanoanalyst/Juancanoanalyst/README.md

 ---
 ## 👨‍💻 About Me

-🎓 Industrial Engineer and passionate Data Analyst focused on driving business insights through data.
-💡 Skilled in Power BI, Python, and SQL with a strong interest in data storytelling and automation.
+🎓 Industrial Engineer & Data Analyst transitioning to Data Scientist 💡 Skilled in Power BI, Python, SQL, Airflow, and PostgreSQL (ERP Odoo), with a strong focus on data storytelling, automation, and predictive analytics.
 🌍 Based in Bogotá, Colombia – open to remote opportunities.
-🔎 Currently working on personal projects involving machine learning, dashboard development, and business analytics.
+🔎 Currently working on projects involving machine learning, dashboard development, supply chain analytics, and business intelligence.
-📈 I believe in the power of data to support decisions and transform organizations.
+📈 Passionate about turning raw data into actionable insights that drive strategic decisions and operational efficiency.
+🤝 Experienced collaborating across production, logistics, and HR teams to integrate data-driven solutions in industrial environments.

 _"I turn data into decisions."_